 If you aren’t fasting and thus eat breakfast, spreading a calorie cut becomes easier as you’re removing fewer calories from each meal.
 Eliminating 100 calories from breakfast and then from lunch usually won’t be that noticeable.

-By eating normally at dinner or eating your biggest meal at dinner, you won’t risk hunger pangs keeping your circulation revved and thus keeping you awake.
+By eating normally at dinner or eating your biggest meal at dinner, you won’t risk hunger pangs keeping your circulation revved at bedtime and thus keeping you awake.
 This makes a reduced diet more sustainable, and ensures the needed recovery to maintain fat burn.

 AVOID INTERMITTENT FASTING ON A TOUGH TRAINING DAY (AND MAYBE ALSO THE DAY AFTER)